Itera/docker-intro-workshop/dynamic_website/solutions/README.md

 ```

 ### Run our API
-Finally we can run our API
+Finally we can run our API using the `python3` command and `api.py` as argument:

 ```
-ENTRYPOINT ["python3", "api.py"]
+CMD ["python3", "api.py"]
 ```